cscovino/ASL-CNN/README.md

 ## Running the code

-Within the project folder you have to run this command to run the code.
+Within the project folder you have to run this command.
 ```
  python image.py
 ```